RikudouSage/FirefoxTravoltaMemePatch/README.md

 ![Confused Travolta Meme Screenshot](screenshots/screenshot.png)

-Afterwards just visit any nonexistent URl (like http://www.nonexistent-url.com) and be mesmerized by its beauty.
+Afterwards just visit any nonexistent URL (like http://www.nonexistent-url.com) and be mesmerized by its beauty.

 ## Installation